AaronP69/EC2-server/simple-ec2-instance.md

 - Configure Security Group to enable http request on port 80
 - Add key pair to be able to remotly login to the machine (automatic download)
 - Launch Instance

+## Instance connection via ssh
+- Click on View Instance or go back to EC2 dashboard and select the Instance.
+- Click Connect via ssh
+- Copy the connection string.